roger2727/MitchellRoger_T1A2/README.md

 ## General Information

-- This portfolio has an about me page, a skills and projects page, a blog page and a contact info page.
+- My potfolio has a about page a skills page a blog section and a contact page
 - The purpose of the portfolio is to show my skills using HTML and CSS to potential employers.
-- I took on this project to have it go with my resume to get a job in web development.
+- this project is to go with my resume to get a job in web development.
-- The project was also an assignment that was required from the coder academy boot camp course to get a diploma in IT.
+- The project is a assignment that was required from the [Coder Academy](https://www.coderacademy.edu.au/) course to go toward to getting a diploma in IT.
+- The portfolio is targeted to employers that are in the web development sector

 ## Technologies Used

 - HTML (HyperText Markup Language)
 - CSS (Cascading Style Sheets)
-- jQuery (JavaScript Framework Library - commonly used in Ajax development)
+- jQuery
 - Deployment platform (Netlify)

 ## Features